-Lastly, analysis of the size-structure revealed that the faster growth rates for all sizes leading to a larger size-at-age outweigh the higher mortality rates in the warm area, such that the warmer area both have the largest individuals as well as an overall larger proportion of large individuals (Fig. 5D).
-This is also evident in the analyses of size-spectrum slopes over time, where we found that the intercept is larger in the warm area (where year is centered to such that the intercept corresponds to the first year, i.e., 1987, and the model without an interaction between year and area was favored).
-The overlap with zero was 2% for the distribution of differences of posterior samples of β1 and β0 (intercept for the warm and cold area, respectively) (Fig. 4).
+Lastly, analysis of the population size-structures revealed that the faster growth rates for fish of all sizes leading to a larger size-at-age outweigh the higher mortality rates in the warm area, such that the size-spectrum slope is less steep in the warm area (Fig. 5A).
+As a consequence of this faster growth, the warmer area both has the largest individuals as well as an overall larger proportion of large individuals (Fig. 5D).
+This is evident in the analyses of size-spectrum slopes over time, where we found that the intercept (α) is larger in the warm area (Fig. 5B; where year is centered to such that the intercept corresponds to the first year, i.e., 1987, and the model without an interaction between year and area was favored).
+The overlap with zero was 2% for the distribution of differences of posterior samples of the size-spectrum intercepts of the warm and the cold area, αwarm and αcold (Fig. 5C).

 Discussion

-Our study provides strong evidence for differentiation in growth, mortality, and size-structure in a natural population of a non-exploited, temperate fish species exposed 5-10 ℃ above normal temperatures for approximately two decades.
-While it is a study on only a single species, these features make it a unique climate change experiment, as most studies on natural populations of fish to date are on commercially exploited fish species (and fisheries exploitation affects both the size-structure directly but also indirectly by selecting fast growing individuals).
-It is also rare to have such large temperature contrasts in natural systems.
-While other factors could have contributed to these differences, it is interesting that our findings contrast with both broader predictions about declining mean body sizes, and, more specifically, intraspecific responses such as the TSR (temperature-size rule) and the GOLT (Gill-Oxygen-Limitation-Theory).
-The contrasts lie in that both asymptotic size and size-at-age of mature individuals, as well as the proportion of larger individuals are larger and higher in the warm area – despite the elevated mortality rates.
-Interestingly, these patterns, rules and mechanistic predictions are essentially agnostic about changes in e.g., food levels, which otherwise could confound the effects we attribute to the temperature difference here.
-Moreover, since optimum growth temperatures decline with size within species generally even under food satiation in experimental studies (Lindmark et al. 2021), the finding that the largest individuals inhabited the warmed area was unexpected.
+Our study provides strong evidence for warming-induced differentiation in growth, mortality, and size-structure in a natural population of a non-exploited, temperate fish species exposed to 5-10 ℃ above normal temperatures for more than two decades.
+While it is a study on only a single species, these features make it a unique climate change experiment, as most warming studies on natural populations of fish to date are on commercially exploited fish species (and fisheries exploitation affects size-structure both directly and indirectly by selecting for fast growing individuals).
+While factors other than temperature could have contributed to the elevated growth and mortality, the temperature contrast is unusually large for natural systems.
+Moreover, heating occurred at the scale of a whole ecosystem, which makes the findings highly relevant in the context of global warming.
+Interestingly, our findings contrast with both broader predictions about declining mean body sizes (ref), and on intraspecific responses such as the TSR (temperature-size rule; ref) and the GOLT (Gill-Oxygen-Limitation-Theory; ref).
+The contrasts lie in that both asymptotic size and size-at-age of mature individuals, as well as the proportion of larger individuals were larger and higher in the warm area – despite the elevated mortality rates.
+Since optimum growth temperatures decline with size within species generally even under food satiation in experimental studies (Lindmark et al. 2021), the finding that the largest individuals inhabited the warmed area was unexpected.
+Our results suggest that organisms respond differently to warming of whole ecosystems than to direct warming of individuals, and that growth (and mortality) changes emerge not only from direct physiological responses to increased temperatures, but also from warming-induced changes in the food web, e.g. prey productivity, diet composition and trophic transfer efficiencies (Gårdmark & Huss 2020).

 A key question for understanding the implications of warming on ectotherm populations is if larger individuals in a population become rarer or smaller (Ohlberger 2013; Ohlberger et al. 2018) – i.e. how the size- and age-distribution change rather than the mean size.
 Not only for evaluating population-level changes in functions and ecological roles due to the allometric scaling of vital rates (Fritschie & Olden 2016; Audzijonyte et al. 2020), but also because age-truncated populations tend to have less stable dynamics (Anderson et al. 2008).
 Our study contributes to the literature revealing large variations across species in terms of the warming effects on life history traits and demographic parameters.
-A key challenge is to account for this variation into projections on the impacts of climate change on natural populations.
+A key challenge is to account for this variation in projections on the impacts of climate change on natural populations.

 Materials and Methods